Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Problem Formulation

 \section{Problem Formulation}

-Let $H_n$ be the observed graph of $n$ nodes with $V(H_n)$ as the set of vertices and $E(H_n)$ as the set of edges.
-The graph $H_n$ is assumed to be evolved over time, starting from a seed graph $H_{n_0}$ of $n_0$ nodes.
-At a time instant $k$, when a new node appears and a set of new edges are added with one endpoint at the new node, the graph $H_k$ will evolve into $H_{k+1}$.
-Since the change in graph structure occurs only when a new node is added, assuming addition of a node as a time epoch, $H_n$ also represents graph at time epoch $n$.
+Let $H_n$ be the observed undirected and unweighted graph of $n$ nodes with $V(H_n)$ being the set of vertices and $E(H_n)$ being the set of edges.
+The graph $H_n$ is a result of evolution over time, starting from a seed graph $H_{n_0}$ with $n_0$ nodes.
+At a time instant $k$, when a new node appears, a set of new edges adjacent to the new node is added, and the graph $H_k$ will evolve into $H_{k+1}$.
+Since the change in graph structure occurs only when a new node is added, assuming the addition of a node as a time epoch, $H_n$ also represents graph at time epoch $n$.
+The time epoch $n_0$ denotes the creation of the seed graph $G_{n_0}$\footnote{In the rest of the paper, we omit conditioning on the given $G_{n_0}$ in all the expressions for the sake of brevity, if it is clear from the context.}.

-Given only one snapshot of the dynamic graph $H_n$, we usually do not know the time or order of arrivals of nodes.
-Our goal is to label each node with a number $i$, $1 \leq i \leq K$, such that all the nodes labeled by $i$ arrived before nodes with labels $j$ where $j> i$.
-The number of clusters (labels) $K$ is unknown a priori, and is part of the optimal clustering formulation.
-Let $C_i$ denote the set of nodes which carry label $i$.
-We note here that unlike the classical clustering, on top of the objective of the clustering, these clusters are ordered such that $C_1 \prec C_2 \ldots \prec C_K$.
+Given only the snapshot of the dynamic graph $H_n$ at time $n$, we usually do not know the time or order of arrivals of nodes.
+Essentially, our goal is to label each node with a number $i$, $1 \leq i \leq K$, such that all the nodes labeled by $i$ arrived before nodes with labels $j$ where $j> i$.
+The number of labels (clusters) $K$ is unknown before and is a part of the optimal clustering formulation.
 The arrival of a new node and the strategy it uses to choose the existing nodes to make connections depend on the graph generation model.
-We thus express the above formulation in the following way.
-Let $G_n$ be a graph drawn from a dynamic random graph model $\cG_n$ on $n$ vertices in which nodes are labeled $1, 2, \ldots, n$ according to their arrival, i.e., node $j$ was the $j$th node to arrive.
-Let $G_n$ be evolved from the seed graph $G_{n_0}$\footnote{The time epoch $t_0$ denotes the creation of $G_{n_0}$ or $H_{n_0}$ graph}.
-To model the lack of knowledge of the original labels, we subject the nodes to a permutation $\displaystyle \bpi$ drawn uniformly at random from the symmetric group on $n$ letters $S_n$, and we are given the graph $\displaystyle H_n:=\bpi(G_n)$; that is, the nodes of $G_n$ are randomly \emph{relabeled}.
-Our original goal is to infer the arrival order in $G_n$ after observing $H_n$, i.e., to find $\displaystyle \bpi^{-1}$.
-The permutation $\displaystyle \bpi^{-1}$ gives the true arrival order of the nodes of the given graph.
+We thus express the above problem in the following way.
+Let $G_n$ be a graph drawn from a dynamic random graph model $\cG_n$ on $n$ vertices in which nodes are labeled as $[n] = \{1, 2, \ldots, n\}$ according to their arrival, i.e., node $j$ was the $j$th node to arrive.
+Let $G_n$ evolve from the seed graph $G_{n_0}$.
+To model the lack of knowledge of the original labels, we subject the nodes to a permutation $\bpi$ drawn uniformly at random from the symmetric group on $n$ letters $S_n$, and we are given the graph $H_n:=\bpi(G_n)$; that is, the nodes of $G_n$ are randomly \emph{relabeled}.
+We also use the notation $\cH_n$ to denote the random graph behind $H_n$.
+Our original goal is to infer the arrival order in $G_n$ after observing $H_n$, i.e., to find $\bpi^{-1}$.
+The permutation $\bpi^{-1}$ gives the true arrival order of the nodes of the given graph.